 I am squarely in the 'have them with maple syrup, OF COURSE' camp, like in the photo above.
 I mean, just look at that beautiful golden syrup spilling down over the gingerbread-y goodness.
 Who can resist that??

-Well, apparently the 'other' gingerbread waffle camp in our family.
+Well, apparently the 'other' gingerbread waffles camp in our family.

-The other camp swears by enjoying them with lemon curd, like in the photo below.
+The other camp swears by enjoying gingerbread waffles with lemon curd, like in the photo below.
 Lemon curd is tasty, I'll admit that.
 And I do love it's bright sunshiny yellow sitting beautifully atop the waffle ...

 ... but for me, it's pure maple syrup all the way.

-But whichever way you enjoy them, they are a wonderful Christmas morning treat ... especially when they're made by a wonderful Mom.
+But whichever way you enjoy gingerbread waffles, they are a wonderful Christmas morning treat ... especially when they're made by a wonderful Mom.

 Oh, just be careful not to dribble any syrup on the presents, okay?